-(h) Revenue Recognition
+(i) Revenue Recognition

 The Company's consolidated revenue represents advisory fees billed monthly, quarterly and annually by Affiliates for managing the assets of clients.
 Asset-based advisory fees are recognized monthly as services are rendered and are based upon a percentage of the market value of client assets managed.
 Any fees collected in advance are deferred and recognized as income over the period earned.
-Performance-based advisory fees are recognized when earned based upon either the positive difference between the investment returns on a client's portfolio compared to a benchmark index or indices, or an absolute percentage of gain in the client's account as measured at the end of the contract period.
-Also included in revenue are commissions earned by broker/dealers, recorded on a trade date basis, and other service fees recorded as earned.
+Performance based advisory fees are generally assessed as a percentage of the investment performance realized on a client's account, generally over an annual period.
+Performance-based advisory fees are recognized when they are earned (i.e. when they become billable to customers).
+Also included in revenue are commissions earned by broker dealers, recorded on a trade date basis, and other service fees recorded as earned.

-(i) Issuance Costs
+(j) Issuance Costs

-Issuance costs incurred in securing credit facility financing are amortized over the term of the credit facility.
+Issuance costs incurred in securing credit facility financing are amortized over the remaining term of the credit facility.
 Costs incurred to issue the zero coupon senior convertible securities and floating rate senior convertible securities are amortized over the period to the first investor put date.
 Costs incurred to issue the Company's mandatory convertible securities are allocated between the senior notes and the purchase contracts based upon the relative cost to issue each instrument separately.
 Costs allocated to the senior notes are recognized as interest expense over the period of the forward purchase contract component of such securities.
 Costs allocated to the forward purchase contract are charged directly to additional paid-in capital and not amortized.

-(j) Derivative Financial Instruments
+(k) Derivative Financial Instruments